 (a) a licence referred to in subsection (1); and

-(b) a mining or petroleum right, as that term is defined in the LA Act section 3(1), including a right under the Barrow Island lease.
+(b) a mining, petroleum or geothermal energy right, as that term is defined in the LA Act section 3(1), including a right under the Barrow Island lease.

 (6) The LA Act sections 12 and 14 do not apply to a licence referred to in subsection (1) or a proposed licence of that kind.